Irvine Construction Blog

 Are Energy Retrofitting and Historic Preservation at Odds?

-With a large percentage of homes having been built before modern energy-efficient fixtures were available, there’s a lot of potential for beneficial energy retrofitting in single-family homes.
-However, if your home is considered historic—or you just want to preserve its original character—it can feel as if you’ll be sacrificing your home’s historic features when you make upgrades.
-But thanks to advances in energy retrofitting capabilities, as well as with a little extra work on the part of you and your contractors, you can complete an energy retrofit without compromising your home’s historic preservation needs.
-Review the Requirements If your home…
+A large percentage of homes were built before modern energy-efficient fixtures were available.
+That means there’s a lot of potential for beneficial energy retrofitting in single-family homes.
+However, if your home is historic, you may risk sacrificing your home’s historic features when you make upgrades.
+But thanks to advances in energy retrofitting capabilities, you can complete an energy retrofit without compromising your home’s historic preservation needs.
+A little extra work on the part of you and your contractors will also help!
+Review the Requirements If your home is on either the National Register of Historic Places or a locally designated…

 4 Tips for Designing a Home Office When Working From Home With Kids